-A: Fennel tea was used for years as a galactagogue that increases the quality and quantity of breastmilk.
-However, breastfeeding mothers who wish to drink fennel tea for this purpose must consult their doctor first.
+A: Fennel tea was used for years as a galactagogue that may increase breast milk quality and quantity.74 However, breastfeeding mothers who wish to drink fennel tea for this purpose must consult their doctor first.

 Q: Is fennel tea a laxative?

-A: Fennel seeds used to make fennel tea can be purchased all year round in markets.
-While there are whole or ground options available, it's better to buy whole seeds, since powdered fennel seeds may be adulterated and have unwanted spicy powder.
-Fennel tea bags may also be available in some health stores and on websites, but make sure to purchase only from reputable sources.
+A: Fennel seeds used to make fennel tea can be purchased year-round in many markets.
+While there are whole or ground options available, it's better to buy whole seeds, since powdered fennel seeds may be adulterated with unwanted spicy powders.77 Fennel tea bags may also be available in some health stores and websites, but make sure to purchase only from reputable sources.